 that computer science was a better match for me, but I've always

 enjoyed tinkering with electronics and the hardware/software boundary.

-Raspberry PI, and a bank of 1-wire driven relays.
-Hooked up to the relays
+on a Raspberry PI, and 2 banks GPIO driven relays.
+Hooked up to

 I've built a number of raspberry PI's to do various tasks.